dart-lang/site-www/src/dart-2.md

 * [Dart's type system][sound Dart] is now sound.
   * [Fixing common type problems][Fixing Common Type Problems]
   * [Flutter announcement: Breaking Change: `--preview-dart-2` turned on by default][Leaf's email]
-* Some keywords used for object creation are now optional, as described in [Using constructors][]:
+* Instance creation keywords are now generally optional, as described in [Using constructors][]:
   * `new` is always optional.
   * `const` is optional inside of a constant context.